kamahen/pykythe/README.md

 * Only works with UTF-8 files (actually, only ASCII), with Unix newline conventions.

-* Only tested with Python 3 source (probably works with Python 2).
+* Only tested with Python 3 source (probably works with Python 2, with a bit of fiddling for things like `print` statements and (when implemented) some details of name scope, such as for list comprehensions).

 * Requires Python 3.6